Welcome to the

-The main topics of the Microwave Laboratories of the CAU are “microwave electronics” and “microwave sensory technology”.
+The main topics of the Chair of Microwave Engineering of the CAU are “microwave electronics” and “microwave sensory technology”.
 A furher field of research is the molecule spectroscopy.

 The focus regarding „microwave electronics“ lies on the developement of moduls and submoduls for communication systems.
 Modern transmitter- and receiver concepts are presently the main field of investigation.
 Because modern digital communication systems use both amplitude- and phase-modulated signals, for example UMTS-systems, there is special need for highly linear power amplifiers, which preferably have to provide a high efficiency at the same time.
 These requirements lead to discrepancies that are matter of the recent research.